The ABCD of topological recursion

 We stress that KS-TR is not only a reformulation of TR.
 It comes with new non-trivial examples of initial data, \textit{e.g.} having a finite-dimensional $V$ (Sections~\ref{S4Frob}-\ref{S4NCFrob}), and the case where $V$ is infinite-dimensional and attached to a curve without reference to a local involution (Proposition~\ref{ThmLoopTQFT}).
 The latter may be used to propose a TR for spectral curves without ramification points, see Section~\ref{SWithout}.
 Although the motivations mainly come from geometry, KS-TR can be presented only resorting to multilinear algebra and combinatorics, without complex analysis.
-The beginners or non-geometers interested in the theory of topological recursion -- \textit{e.g.} for the enumeration of maps \cite{Ebook} -- may find the simplicity of this new framework (concentrated in Section~\ref{S2}) appealing.
+A short survey on applications of topological recursion in geometry from the perspective of Airy structures was given in \cite{BToulouse}.
+The beginners or non-geometers interested in the theory of topological recursion --- \textit{e.g.} for the enumeration of maps \cite{Ebook} --- may find the simplicity of this new framework (concentrated in Section~\ref{S2}) appealing.